About the author and artist

 Rosemary Hill was supposed to be her forever home, where she had beehives, chickens, farm kitties, wonderful neighbors, and a deer named James.
 She was a Douglas County Master Gardener and treasurer of the Umpqua Valley Beekeepers Association, and was working toward opening a lavender farm, cutting garden, and building Rosemary Hill Gardens into a thriving home-based business.

-In 2023, she lost everything when her husband’s company decided he would be perfect to manage their East Coast timberlands, and after months of trying NOT to move, she ran out of options.
-Now, with their 12th move in 26 years, Cynthia is now living in a very small town in eastern North Carolina, nowhere near anything, where the weather is atrocious and the bugs are ginormous.
-She is still recovering from losing everything, but part of the healing involves writing novels that will keep the spirit of Rosemary Hill alive forever.
+In 2023, she lost everything.
+Now, with their 13th move in 27 years, Cynthia is now living in a very small town in eastern North Carolina, writing novels that will keep the spirit of Rosemary Hill alive forever.

 At the age of 16, she spent a year in the Philippines as an exchange student, eating lumpia and pancit and hanging out with her barkada.
 She once ate lunch in a volcano, walked through rice paddies on her way to school every morning, and fell asleep every night to the sound of rustling bamboo outside her second-story windows and the scent of gardenias wafting up from the garden below.